 While you can keep your home in most instances, MassHealth has the right to recover its costs of paying for your care through two methods.
 The first is by putting a lien on the house to secure repayment in the event you sell the house.
 The second, known as "estate recovery," is its right to repayment from your probate estate at your death.
 In most cases, your only substantial asset at death will be your home, since the rest of your savings will have to be spent down to qualify for MassHealth in the first place.

 - Life estate.
-A life estate is a form of joint ownership where the life estate owner has the exclusive right to live in the property during his life and then at his death it passes automatically to the so-called remaindermen.
+A life estate is a form of joint ownership where the life estate owner has the exclusive right to live in the property during his life and then at his death, it passes automatically to the so-called remaindermen.
 Since it avoids probate, MassHealth has no claim for estate recovery after you pass away.
 Contrasting the life estate with the drawbacks of an outright transfer, (a and b) you would still need your children's cooperation to sell or mortgage the property during your life.
 If it were sold, the proceeds would be divided between you and your children based on tables that take into account life expectancy and current interest rates, the older you are, the smaller your share and the larger the share of the remaindermen.
 Your share would be subject to claim for reimbursement to MassHealth. (c) No one can kick you out of the house. (d) Your children would receive a step up in basis at your death, avoiding an unnecessary tax on capital gain after you pass away.
 If you sold the house during your life, you could use your $250,000 exclusion against your share of the proceeds but not to reduce the tax on the capital gains attributable to your children's share. (e) While the ownership interest of each of your children in the life estate could be subject to claim during your life, no creditor or ex-spouse could take possession.
 Your right to occupy the premises would continue.
-To learn more about life estates, click here and here.
+To learn more about life estates, read What is a Life Estate and Why Would You Want One? - Massachusetts and Life Estate Owners: Beware Solvency of Remaindermen - Massachusetts.

 As you can see, the pros and cons of these approaches are complex and it's difficult to predict in advance which will be the most beneficial for each client.
 However, each client's situation will include factors that argue for using one approach or another.
 An experienced elder law attorney can help you make this determination.